[Updated March 6, 2018]

 If you do not already read the label of every food item you consider buying, get in the habit!
 Most of the information you need to know in order to determine the product’s quality is legally required to appear on the label.

-Want to throw together your own dog treats for training?
-Try this doggie trail mix recipe from Dogster!
+Want to throw together your own homemade dog treats?
+Try these homemade recipes.

 What to Look for in Dog Treats